I Was Crossing the Street and Hit by a Car. What Are My Rights?

 If you are crossing a driveway and a car exiting the parking lot strikes you, you have the absolute right of way as well.

-When you are crossing a street at other than the crosswalk, you have to prove that the driver should have seen you or known you were there to assess liabiltiy on them.
-As an example, if you were crossing a large street and several cars stopped for you as they saw you, the other sriver that struck you may be found liabile for not also stopping.
+When you are crossing a street at other than the crosswalk, you have to prove that the driver should have seen you or known you were there to assess liability on them.
+As an example, if you were crossing a large street and several cars stopped for you as they saw you, the other driver that struck you may be found liable for not also stopping.

 You may also have a claim if a driver is speeding, or breaking other laws that cause you to be hit, even if you are not crossing within a sidewalk.
 As you can see there are many situations where a pedestrian has rights, and a pedestrian accident attorney can help you determine your rights.
-Call us if you would like to speak to us or contact us through our web portal.
+Call us or contact us through our web portal.
 We are here to help you.

 review form, even if you're not sure.
 We're here to help.